 Work with us to use flowers as a force for good

-We team up with corporates on corporate social responsibility (CSR) activities or team-building workshops.
+We team up with corporates on corporate social responsibility (CSR) activities or team-bonding workshops in Singapore.
 For example, Parkway Cancer Centre (PCC) launched a multi-faceted campaign to reach different groups of people with beautiful blooms.

 “We included a CSR element, to donate mammograms to BloomBack’s beneficiaries for the sales of a customised pink rose charm on BloomBack’s platform.
 For every 5 units sold, we provided one mammogram free-of-charge.
 We also employed beneficiaries under BloomBack’s care to help with the distribution of the flowers in the hospitals.”